EMS use of CPAP for respiratory emergencies

 The pressure created by CPAP is held constant throughout the breathing cycle; the patient will feel a small amount of "back pressure" during the exhalation phase.

 The main use of CPAP in the field care setting is for the management of heart failure secondary to pulmonary hypertension.
 It has been shown to be highly effective in reducing the length of stay in hospitals and the overall cost of care to the patient.

 It remains important to carefully monitor a patient's blood pressure prior to and during CPAP treatment.
 CPAP is not indicated for pulmonary edema secondary to cardiogenic shock.

 Additionally, patients must be able to follow simple commands and have adequate ventilation ability in order to use CPAP.

-Drowning: Water inhaled into the lungs during a drowning episode can cause atelectasis (collapse of the alveoli) and pulmonary edema, and it can worsen the ability of the lung tissue to exchange gases.
+Water inhaled into the lungs during a drowning episode can cause atelectasis (collapse of the alveoli) and pulmonary edema.
+Water aspiration can worsen the ability of the lung tissue to exchange gases.
 There is some evidence that CPAP in these circumstances improves gas exchange.

 CPAP appears to help improve gas diffusion in these cases, possibly by reducing inflammation of the cells and improving airflow to the alveoli.

 There are several states that permit basic EMTs to use CPAP within their scope of practice, including Illinois, Wisconsin and North Dakota.
 CPAP has been found to be safe to use, and it's easy to train and retain the information for CPAP.

 Our understanding of CPAP and its uses in emergency field care will continue to expand as the technology develops and research continues.
 It will also become more widespread as the devices become less expensive.